Chocolate Chip Pecan Pie Baklava

 About the recipe

 Inspired by the pie named after that famous horse race at Churchill Downs, this dessert takes all the elements of a chocolate pecan pie, but reimagines them in the form of Greek baklava.
-Not just a fun gimmick, this preparation allows you to turn pecan pie into a handheld dessert.
 When hosting a crowd, you can serve the individual baklava squares on cupcake wrappers.

 Phyllo dough can be tricky to work with.
-For best results, let the phyllo thaw on the countertop while still in the packaging.
+For best results, let it thaw on the countertop while it's still in the packaging.
 Carefully unwrap, then cover with a damp dish towel while you’re working to keep the dough moist.

 Hands On Time: 2 hours and 0 minutes